 Afternoon: KGB Museum and Museum of Occupations

+I always think it is important to learn and experience the sober moments of a country’s history, and Estonia has had a long and dark past.
+Between Soviet occupation and regional isolate, Tallinn is an interesting place to learn about some history you’ve probably never known about.
 Ever wondered what it felt like to be live in the Soviet region during the Cold War era?
-A glimpse into this dark time in Estonia’s history is showcased at the KGB museum or Museum of Occupations.
+A glimpse into this dark time in Estonia’s history is showcased at the KGB museum or the Museum of Occupations.

 In the 1970s, the Viru Hotel in central Tallinn was the only hotel where foreigners were allowed to stay, and the KGB had a secret spy base on the 23rd floor to keep tabs on everyone.
 The KGB museum Is built inside this base, retaining many of the KGB artifacts exactly as they were during the Cold War.
 You will be up close and personal with the behind-the-scenes equipment like bugged wires, secret phones and recording equipment used by KGB agents.
 You are required to book tickets to the museum ahead of time.